yaskevich/elemental/README.md

 #### Demo

-Demo version of development version is deployed here:​ https://elemental.philology.by
+Demo version of development version is deployed here:​ https://elemental.philology.by  (some functions work in read-only mode).